Better Parameter-free Stochastic Optimization with ODE Updates for Coin-Betting: Preliminaries

-Let's also assume that there exists a function $H(\cdot)$ such that our betting strategy guarantees that $\Wealth_T$ is at least $H(\sum_{t=1}^T g_t)$ for any arbitrary sequence $g_1, \cdots, g_T$.
+Let's also assume that there exists a function $H(\cdot)$ such that our betting strategy guarantees that $\Wealth_T$ is at least $H(\sum_{t=1}^T c_t)$ for any arbitrary sequence $g_1, \cdots, g_T$.

-We claim that the average of the bets, $F(\tfrac{1}{T}\sum_{t=1}^T x_t)$, converges to the minimum, $F(x^\star)$, with a rate dependent on how good our betting strategy is.
-In fact, we have

-where in the first inequality we used Jensen's inequality, in the second the definition of subgradients, in the third our assumption on $H$, and in the last equality the definition of Fenchel conjugate of $H$.
+We claim that the average of the bets, $F\left(\tfrac{1}{T}\sum_{t=1}^T x_t\right)$, converges to the minimum, $F(x^\star)$, with a rate dependent on how good our betting strategy is.
+In fact, we have where in the first inequality we used Jensen's inequality, in the second the definition of subgradients, in the third our assumption on $H$, and in the last equality the definition of Fenchel conjugate of $H$.

 In words, we can use any gambling algorithm to find the minimizer of a non-smooth objective function by accessing its subgradients.
-Note that the outlined approach works in any dimension and for any convex objective function, even with stochastic subgradients~\citep{OrabonaP16b}.
-In particular, using the Krichevsky-Trofimov (KT) betting strategy that sets the signed betting fraction at time $t$ equal to $\beta_t = \tfrac{\sum_{i=1}^{t-1} c_t}{t}$~\citep{KrichevskyT81}\citet{OrabonaP16b} obtained the optimal parameter-free algorithm in \eqref{eq:coin}.
+Note that the outlined approach works in any dimension for any convex objective function, even with stochastic subgradients~\citep{OrabonaP16b}.
+In particular, using the Krichevsky-Trofimov (KT) betting strategy that sets the signed betting fraction at time $t$ equal to $\beta_t = \tfrac{\sum_{i=1}^{t-1} c_t}{t}$~\citep{KrichevskyT81}, \citet{OrabonaP16b} obtained the optimal parameter-free algorithm in \eqref{eq:coin}.

 \textbf{Truncated Linear Models.} It is well-known that first-order optimization algorithms for convex functions can be thought as minimizing surrogate lower bounds to the objective function $F$, instead of directly minimizing it.
 That is, at step $t$ instead of trying to minimize $F(\bx)$, we minimize the first order approximation of $F$ in $\bx_t$, i.e., $F(\bx_t)+ \langle \bg_t, \bx-\bx_t\rangle$ where $\bg_t \in \partial F(\bx_t)$.
 Of course, this is a linear function with a minimum at infinity.
 Hence, we minimize the function \emph{constrained to a local neighborhood of $\bx_t$ w.r.t. the $L_2$ norm}.
 Using a Lagrangian multiplier, we obtain exactly the subgradient descent algorithm.